tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-whitesource/usage.md

 ## Usage

-To use the WhiteSource plugin, the plugin must be loaded and an instance created before you can configure the plugin integration.
+To use the WhiteSource plug-in, the plug-in must be loaded and an instance created before you can configure the plug-in integration.
 You define configuration properties in the user interface or in a JSON file.

 ## Integration type

+The WhiteSource plug-in supports endpoint integration which is listed in the following table.

+### Endpoints

 | Name             | Path  | Method |
 | ---------------- | ----- | ------ |